Gyres/Job-Assessments/Data-Quality_Staff-Dashboard/README.md

 ## License

 This project is intended for submission as part of a technical assessment.
-The content and code are not intended for public or commercial use without explicit permission from the Author.
+The content and code are not intended for public distribution, reproduction, or commercial use without explicit permission from the Author.

 ---